The ultimate guide to setting up a home bakery in 2019

 Once you’ve chosen the equipment you need for your home bakery.
 Plan how, and when you are going to purchase each piece.

-You’ll be able to test and learn each piece of bakery equipment as you buy them for your real home bakery.
+By getting things gradually, you’ll be able to test and learn each piece of equipment as you buy them.
+Slowing transforming into a real home bakery.

 New or secondhand bakery equipment?